Best 2 Person Tents

 Weight and Portability

-If need be, even though this is one of the lightest tents on the market already, the dual-stage stuff sack that comes included can be used to split the load amongst you and your friend.
+If need be, even though this is one of the lightest products on the market already, the dual-stage stuff sack that comes included can be used to split the load amongst you and your friend.

 - The hubbed pole system creates a single-pole setup

 - Comes with a new dual-stage stuff sack

 - You would be lucky to fit 2 people inside with breathing room

 Big Agnes Tiger Wall

 DAC Featherlite materials come together and join forces with the single pole system of the Tiger Wall to deliver a solid core.

 With only a single pole to mess around with, set up and take down are breezes.
 For enhanced stability, the Velcro tabs will also connect the fly to the pole structure.